BlazeLauer2/BlazeLauer2/README.md

 ## Hi 👋 My name is Blaze Lauer

-- 🔭 I’m currently working on: Making a mobile app
+- 🔭 I’m currently working on: Senior Project
-- 🌱 I’m currently learning: Android for mobile app development
+- 🌱 I’m currently learning: Game Development
 - 💬 Ask me about: Any sports
 - 📫 How to reach me: blazelauer@gmail.com
 - ⚡ Fun fact: My favorite teams are the Lions, Red Wings, Tigers, Pistons, and U of M